wkgrant78/search-google-books/README.md

 ### ACCEPTANCE CRITERIA/REQUIREMENTS:
 * Application should:
-    * Allow user to search for books and save the ones they like using the Google book api (https://www.googleapis.com/books/v1/volumes?q=)
+    * Allow user to search for books, save the ones they like, and links for purchase options using the Google Book Api (https://developers.google.com/books)
     * The search results should return:
-        - `title - Title of the book from the Google Books API
+        - `title` - Title of the book from the Google Books API
-        - `authors - The books's author(s) as returned from the Google Books API
+        - `authors` - The book's author(s) as returned from the Google Books API
-        - `description - The book's description as returned from the Google Books API
+        - `description` - The book's description as returned from the Google Books API
-        - `image - The Book's thumbnail image as returned from the Google Books API
+        - `image` - The Book's thumbnail image as returned from the Google Books API
-        - `link - The Book's information link as returned from the Google Books API
+        - `link` - The Book's information link as returned from the Google Books API

 ### DEVELOPMENT PLAN:
 * Create repo and install required packages